odooNextev/l10n-italy/l10n_it_edi_extension/readme/DESCRIPTION.md

   - Makes the date filter used in the wizard based on Invoice Date (invoice_date) instead of Accounting Date (date).

 5. If an e-invoice contains multiple invoices, all the corresponding invoices are created.
+6. If the partner of an e-invoice does not exist, it is created.

 \<<https://www.fatturapa.gov.it>\>